fubar2/treeval_gal/README.md

    - Build and eventually distribute other VGP JB2 track sets for different audiences
    - Provide a test bed for the development and display of automated annotation
      - integrate useful tracks into TreeValGal and other outputs as they become available.
+   - Additional JBrowse2 GTN training modules
+       - create dot plots and reverse mappings from mashmap PAF tracks and so on...

 - Short term milestones
   - a "good to test" track list with tool tuning parameters as needed.